 24 carat or pure 100% gold.

 In addition jewellers use gold plating, which is a base metal coated in gold via electrolysis.
-Another form is gold fill a term used to describe an amalgam of gold mixed with brass or bronze.
+Gold vermeil, whilst similar to gold plating, has some key differences that make it distinctive.
+Vermeil is a technique originating in the 19th century, where gold was applied to sterling silver.
+Gold vermeil is also made through the gold plating technique but requires a thicker layer of gold.
+In this case, the gold layer must be above 2.5 microns.
+Another form is gold fill, a term used to describe an amalgam of gold mixed with brass or bronze.
 This is used by jewellers as an economical substitue for gold as it is highly durable, the colour will not fade/wear and costs far less than gold on its own.

 Silver comes in two principal forms, silver plate and sterling silver.

-Silver plate, like gold plate, is formed by dipping a base metal into a solution for electrolysis, the resultt being a thin layer of silver.
+Silver plate, like gold plate, is formed by dipping a base metal into a solution for electrolysis, the result being a thin layer of silver.

 Solid silver comes in three forms, sterling (92.5% pure), britannia (95.8% pure) and fine, or pure, silver.
 Since silver is a relatively soft metal jewellers tend to use only sterling silver, often described as 925 silver.